Latest

 Rewilding Rory Stewart

 Until its abolition before the last election, Penrith and the Border was England’s biggest, most sparsely populated constituency.
-Elected the local MP in 2010, Rory Stewart became a minister under David Cameron and Theresa May, voted to remain in the Brexit referendum and had the Tory whip withdrawn by Boris Johnson in 2019, after which he gave up his seat and started, with Alastair Campbell, The Rest Is Politics..
+Elected the local MP in 2010, Rory Stewart became a minister under David Cameron and Theresa May, voted to remain in the Brexit referendum and had the Tory whip withdrawn by Boris Johnson in 2019, after which he gave up his seat and started, with Alastair Campbell, The Rest Is Politics.

 ‘Captives and Companions’ Review: Centuries of Servitude

+“I rode my favorite camel Asfar, a sweet-natured animal, into the Libyan oasis town of Murzuq.”
 This line, from Justin Marozzi’s “Captives and Companions: A History of Slavery and the Slave Trade in the Islamic World,” reminds us that Mr. Marozzi’s authority as a historian derives not only from a mastery of sources, but also his deep and idiosyncratic involvement with Muslim lands.

 Bolsonaro is beyond rescue; but his movement will live on